-As there are so, so many dating sites to choose from, it can be hard to know which app is best for you.
+There are so many dating platforms to choose from, but which app is best for you?

 Check out our list of the best dating apps below, so you can stop wishing love was in the air, and find it at your fingertips instead.

 There are options to pay to upgrade the below apps.
 But, these are the 14 best dating apps which you can download and use for free:

 Best for finding: Casual hookups and relationships.

 Pros: Tinder is one of, if not the, most popular dating apps.
 As so many people use it, you're bound to find users to chat with, even if you're somewhere super rural.
 You can also use Tinder online if you head to their website.

 Cons: It's a tad too easy to accidentally swipe the wrong way – particularly with 'Super Likes' (where the other person gets notified) – so swipe with caution.

 Top tip: Avoid the typical Tinder cliches in your bio (i.e. "fluent in sarcasm", "don't match if you're not going to talk", "6ft because apparently that matters"...).
 Be original and keep it light.